heremaps/xyz-documentation/docs/cli/shapefiles.md

 	here xyz upload -f my_geodata.geojson -p property_name -s

-Depending on the size of the shapefile you may be able to pipe the geojson from `mapshaper` directly to the XYZ HERE CLI, using the `-` option in `mapshaper`:
+Depending on the size of the shapefile you may be able to pipe the geojson from `mapshaper` directly to the Data Hub HERE CLI, using the `-` option in `mapshaper`:

 	mapshaper my_geodata.shp -o format=geojson - | here xyz upload spaceID -a -t specific_tag

-_Note: While you normally can use `upload` without specifying an XYZ Space ID, you need to do so when piping._
+_Note: While you normally can use `upload` without specifying a Data Hub Space ID, you need to do so when piping._

 You can also stream it, which will upload your data much more quickly:

 	mapshaper my_geodata.shp -o format=geojson - | here xyz upload spaceID -p property_name -t specific_tag -s

-(If you see unusual errors when piping from `mapshaper` to XYZ, you may have more success keeping the conversion and uploading as separate steps.)
+(If you see unusual errors when piping from `mapshaper` to Data Hub, you may have more success keeping the conversion and uploading as separate steps.)

 Note that you can also run `mapshaper` as a web app, though there may be limits on file sizes.

 	http://mapshaper.org

-### HERE XYZ QGIS plugin
+### HERE Data Hub QGIS plugin

 QGIS is an open-source desktop GIS tool that lets you edit, visualize, manage, analyze and convert geospatial data.
-You can upload and download data from your XYZ spaces using the [HERE XYZ QGIS plugin](https://plugins.qgis.org/plugins/XYZHubConnector/).
+You can upload and download data from your Data Hub spaces using the [HERE Data Hub QGIS plugin](https://plugins.qgis.org/plugins/XYZHubConnector/).
 (The plugin is also available [on Github](https://github.com/heremaps/xyz-qgis-plugin).)

-You can install the HERE XYZ QGIS plugin from within QGIS Plugin search tool if you have the "show experimental plugins" option checked in the plugin console settings.
+You can install the HERE Data Hub QGIS plugin from within QGIS Plugin search tool if you have the "show experimental plugins" option checked in the plugin console settings.

 ![experimental](../assets/images/qgis_plugin_experimental.png)

-You can easily open almost any shapefile in QGIS, at which point you can save it to your XYZ spaces using the HERE XYZ QGIS plugin, or export it as GeoJSON to the desktop to use the HERE XYZ CLI streaming upload options.
+You can easily open almost any shapefile in QGIS, at which point you can save it to your Data Hub spaces using the HERE Data Hub QGIS plugin, or export it as GeoJSON to the desktop to use the HERE Data Hub CLI streaming upload options.

 ## Large individual features

 Some shapefiles may contain very large and extremely detailed individual lines or polygons.
 (Coastlines are a common example.)
 If a single feature is greater than 10-20MB, you may see `400` or `413` http errors when you try to upload the shapefile.
 In many cases, this level of detail is unnecessary for web mapping.
 If so, you can try to simplify the feature using `mapshaper` or QGIS.
-You may also want to adjust HERE XYZ CLI upload parameters so less data is sent in each API request.
+You may also want to adjust HERE Data Hub CLI upload parameters so less data is sent in each API request.

 ### Adjusting 'chunk' parameters